formal-land/coq-of-ocaml/README.md

 Compiler of OCaml to Coq.
 Still experimental.
 For more information look at the [Wiki](https://github.com/clarus/coq-of-ocaml/wiki).

 ## Dependencies
-This compiler needs a working installation of OCaml and Coq, both in the **trunk** version, plus the following packages:
+This compiler needs a working installation of OCaml 4.02 and Coq trunk, plus the following packages:
 * [SmartPrint](https://github.com/clarus/smart-print)
 * [YoJson](http://mjambon.com/yojson.html)